CurtiePi/personality_test/README.md

 **Change the environment** by changing the NODE_ENV value to either 'dev' or 'test'

+Also located in the root directory is the **config.js** which contains the configuration information including:
+* Database connection information
+* File asset location
+* Server Port information

 Data for the Questions and Categories were pre supplied and exists in two files:
-./assets/dev_questions.json - The full listing of categories and questions in a JSON formatted file ./assets/testquestions.json -  An full listing of categories and an abbreviated listing questions in a JSON formatted file ./assets/dev_users.json - A list of users created primarily for testing purposes ./assets/test_users.json - A list of users created primarily for testing purposes
+./assets/dev_questions.json - The full listing of categories and questions in a JSON formatted file ./assets/testquestions.json -  An full listing of categories and an abbreviated listing questions in a JSON formatted file ./assets/dev_users.json - A list of users created primarily for testing purposes ./assets/test_users.json - A list of users created primarily for testing purposes ./assets/dev_answers.json - A list of answers created primarily for testing purposes ./assets/test_answers.json - A list of answers created primarily for testing purposes

-**Run the migration scripts** - there are 2 migration scripts in the root directory: migrate_questions.js - migrates the categories and questions to the database migrate_users.js - migrates the users into the database
+**Run the migration scripts** - there are 3 migration scripts in the root directory: migrate_questions.js - migrates the categories and questions to the database migrate_users.js - migrates the users into the database migrate_answers.js - migrates the answers into the database

 Both files will change which database to user based on the value of NODE_ENV